INTERNATIONAL ASSOCIATION OF PAPER HISTORIANS

 and it may take a few weeks or months before someone sends us an answer.

-Questions about watermarks: generally you may find similar types in the Watermark reference books, like Briquet, Churchill and Piccard
+Questions about watermarks: generally you may find similar types in the Watermark reference books, check List of main watermark reference books.

 Questions